Custer City, OK

 13 people

-As of 2023, 1.24% of Custer City, OK residents (7 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.24% of Custer City, OK residents (7 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Custer City, OK was 2.23%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Custer City, OK compared to that of it's neighboring and parent geographies.